-I’ve owned a pair of Bose QuietComfort 25 (QC25) Noise Cancelling Headphones for a few years now so feel i’m knowledgable enough to give a good honest review of them.
+I’ve owned a pair of Bose QuietComfort 25 (QC25) Noise Cancelling Headphones for a few years now, and unlike reviewer who are paid to write reviews and may not even own the product, as a genuine owner of these headphones, I feel I am knowledgeable enough to give a good honest review of them.

 Bose are a market leader when it comes to noise cancelling headphones and are renown within the industry for having what is considered the best noise cancelling technology.

 What is the difference betweeen the QuietComfort 25 (QC25) and QuietComfort 35 II (QC35 II)